VoidScientist/Python_HTML_Parsing/README.md

 2. Reporting structural errors such as incorrectly closed tags, missing tags, etc.
 3. Providing a clear and understandable error report, indicating the exact locations of errors in the source code.

-## Methodology :

-We will use test-driven development so that our code is simple and doesn't break down too much on unforeseen cases.

 ## Roles:

 ### Louis ARCELON (Helmsman):